agb32/cosmadoc/docs/source/gpu.md

 The Grace-Hopper nodes are currently available for direct ssh from a login node (gn002).  ga003 is available in a Slurm queue, gracehopper.

+Note, the Grace CPU has an ARM architecture, and therefore X86 binaries will not run.
+The NVIDIA and GCC compilers are available.

 ## Ponte Vecchio

 The Intel Ponte Vecchio node (donated by Intel) is available for direct ssh from a login node (gi001).

+OneAPI is available using the intel_comp modules, e.g. `module load intel_comp` (or `module load oneAPI`).

 ## MI300X